Tanya Pullin

-Tanya Pullin (born September 15, 1957 in South Shore, Kentucky) is an American politician who was Democratic member of the Kentucky House of Representatives representing District 98 from 2001 to 2016.
+Tanya Pullin (born September 15, 1957) is an American politician who was Democratic member of the Kentucky House of Representatives representing district 98 from 2001 to 2016.
+She resigned from the house in January 2016 after being appointed to an administrative law judgeship by governor Matt Bevin.

 Education

 Pullin earned her BS from the University of Kentucky, her MA from Duke University, and her JD from the University of Kentucky College of Law.